 - Authorized individual-An authorized individual, who may be the originator or possessor of UCNI, may grant routine access to UCNI to another person eligible for routine access to UCNI (see Item 2 below) by giving that person UCNI documents and providing assurance that the individual is briefed in the handling of UCNI.
 No security clearance is required.
-The recipient of the UCNI documents becomes an authorized individual for that specific UCNI. - 2.
-Eligibility for routine access-to be granted routine access to UCNI, a person must "need to know" the specific UCNI in the performance of official duties.
+The recipient of the UCNI documents becomes an authorized individual for that specific UCNI. - Eligibility for routine access-to be granted routine access to UCNI, a person must "need to know" the specific UCNI in the performance of official duties.
 In addition to the need-to-know requirement, the person must be a U.S. citizen.
-Non-U.S. citizens (i.e., foreign nationals) are not allowed any access, casual or otherwise, to UCNI or media.
+Non-U.S. citizens (i.e., foreign nationals) are not allowed any access, casual or otherwise, to UCNI or media. - 3.
+Dissemination limitations-an authorized individual may disseminate UCNI only to a person who is eligible for routine access to UCNI and is briefed to handle UCNI.
+The Company will provide briefing to Seller personnel in the handling of UCNI documents prior to handling by Seller personnel.